Ruediga/MunkOS/README.md

 #### FIXME

-scheduler bugs out on real hardware and with > 80 cores in qemu
+scheduler API

-vmm tlb shootdown not smp core synced
+vmm tlb shootdown not smp core synced -> fix will come with new ipi queue

-vmm locks

 pci multiple bridges?